marykdb/maryk/core/documentation/properties/types/multiType.md

 # Multi Type Property
-A property which can contain one of multiple types.
-The type is codified in an UInt16 value.
+A property which can contain a value of one of multiple predefined types.
+For each type you can define a full property definition.
+Refer to [properties](../properties.md) to see which definition types can be used.

-This property type is particularly useful to implement different tastes of the same DataModel.
+This multi type property could be useful to use different DataModels inside one field.
-Imagine you want to create a Timeline in which multiple types of data like posts, photos, videos events and more are shown.
-You want to have them all stored together in one RootDataModel so it is easy to query an ordered timeline but they have each different data requirements.
-For the post it is about the text and the event about the date.
-For this a multi type property is useful so you can store submodels of the different types in the same property.
+For example in a Timeline in which multiple types of data like posts, photos, videos events and more are shown, it is useful to store everything in one RootDataModel.
+This way it is easy to query all the time ordered data while they each can have different data structures.
+It is also easy to use other types of structures like single values, maps, sets or even deeper multi types.

-It is also possible to store the type in the key so you can quickly filter all the events, posts or photos.
+It is also possible to store the type in the key or index with a Type Reference.
+This way it will be cheaper to query on type.

 - Maryk Yaml Definition: `MultiType`
 - Kotlin Definition: `MultiTypeDefinition`